 You will be graded on your teaching, technical and people skills knowledge during the Level I exam.
 Specifically, you will be graded on each assessment criteria, within the learning outcome, and the average needs to be a 4 or above to attain the Level I. Candidates must demonstrate proficiency relating to the National Standards.
-For further information visit <a href="technology: technology: technolo
+For further information visit thesasystem.